-Saheb Fadaie is a member of the Church of Iran house church network in Rasht, capital of Gilan province.
-In July 2018, Saheb and Pastor Youcef Nadarkhani, along with fellow house church members Yasser Mossayebzadeh and Mohammadreza Omidi, began serving ten-year prison sentences in Evin prison for “acting against national security” including “propagating house churches” and “promoting Zionist Christianity”.
+Saheb Fadaie (42) is a deacon in the Church of Iran house church network in Rasht, capital of Gilan province.
+In July 2018, Saheb and Pastor Youcef Nadarkhani, along with fellow house church members Yasser Mossayebzadeh and Mohammadreza Omidi, began serving ten-year prison sentences in Tehran’s Evin prison for “acting against national security” including “propagating house churches” and “promoting Zionist Christianity”.
+Following a retrial in May 2020, Saheb’s sentence was reduced to six years in prison but he was released in February 2023 as part of a general pardon approved by Supreme Leader Khamenei in honour of the anniversary of the 1979 Islamic Revolution.

 Saheb and his three friends, all former Muslims, were arrested in May 2016 during a series of raids by Ministry of Intelligence agents on Christian homes in Rasht.
 Pastor Youcef’s congregation, composed of converts from Islam, had gathered for a communion service in Yasser’s home, and security agents took Yasser, Youcef and Youcef’s wife Fatemeh Pasandideh into custody and confiscated Bibles, computers and mobile phones.
 Youcef and Fatemah were released later that day.
 The agents later summoned Saheb and Mohammadreza to their office by phone and arrested them there.
 Yasser and Saheb were released on 28 and 29 May 2016 and Mohammadreza on 7 June, all on bonds equivalent to €29,000.

 On 10 September 2016, Saheb, Yasser and Mohammadreza were sentenced to eighty lashes each for the consumption of alcohol (communion wine) at the time of the raid.
 It was the second time Saheb and Mohammadreza had been sentenced to flogging for taking communion wine.
 Non-Muslims are permitted to drink alcohol in Iran, but since leaving Islam is forbidden, converts to Christianity are not recognised as non-Muslims and thus may not drink alcohol.
-Saheb, Mohammadreza and Yasser are still waiting to hear the outcome of their appeal against this verdict.
+Mohammadreza received his lashes in October 2020 after he was released from prison, and Saheb received his the following month.

 In June 2017, Saheb, Youcef, Yasser and Mohammadreza were summoned to court in Tehran, where they were found guilty of “acting against national security” including “propagating house churches” and “promoting Zionist Christianity” and sentenced to ten years each in prison.
 The judge ordered that Mohammadreza and Youcef serve an additional two years each in internal exile.
 They all appealed.